Different parameters for baIance sheetreading

 Common stockholder's equity, or owner's equity, can be found on the Balance Sheet for the company.
 In the absence of Preference Shares, the total stockholder's equity is used.

-Book value per share is just one of the methods for comparison in evaluating a company.
+*Concept of Book Value per Share*Book value per share is just one of the methods for comparison in evaluating a company.
 Enterprise value, or firm value, market value, market capitalization, and other methods may be used in different circumstances or compared to one another for contrast, e.g, Enterprise Value would look at the market value of the company's equity plus its debt, whereas Book Value per share only looks at the equity on the balance sheet.
 Conceptually, book value per share is similar to net worth, meaning it as assets minus debt, and may be looked at as though what would occur if operations were to cease.
 One must consider that the balance sheet may not reflect with certain accuracy, what would actually occur if a company did sell all of their assets.

-The book value per share may be used by some investors to determine the equity in a company relative to the market value of the company, which is the price of its stock.
+*Use of Book Value per Share*The book value per share may be used by some investors to determine the equity in a company relative to the market value of the company, which is the price of its stock.
 For example, a company that is currently trading for Rs.
 20 but has a book value of Rs.
 10 is selling at twice its equity.
 This example is referred to as price to book value (P/B), in which book value per share is used in the denominator.
 In contrast to book value, the market price reflects the future growth potential of the company.

 Book value per share is also used in the Return on Equity formula, (ROE), when calculating on a per share basis.
 ROE is net income divided by stockholder's equity.
 Net income on a per share basis is referred to as EPS, (Earnings per Share).
 Book value per share is expressing stockholder's equity on a per share basis.